 Newmarket July Meeting Major Races

-This summer is already shaping up to be one of the most memorable in quite some time for one reason or another.
+This summer is already taking shape when racing at Newmarket switches to their July course.
 For fans of equine action, the summer months are really all about the abundance of quality racing festivals on offer.

 |Day||Race||Grade / Length||Last Winner|